 What are your sources of funding?

-Sometimes yes and sometimes no, the Red Door adheres strictly to the provisions of the Income Tax Act and regulations.
-Property of little or only nominal value --e.g. used furniture-- does not qualify as a donation-in-kind.
+Red Door adheres strictly to the provisions of the Income Tax Act and regulations.
+Property of little or only nominal value --e.g. used furniture-- does not qualify as a receiptable donation-in-kind.
 Gifts of services do not qualify.
-An "in kind" tax receipt can be issued for new items only if they are accompanied by a purchase receipt.
-Please call 416-915-5671, ext 232 for further information.
+For more information please call 416-915-5671, ext 232..

 Will I get a tax receipt if I make a donation to Red Door?

-Yes, if the donation is financial, $20 or more and in other exceptional circumstances.
-Tax receipts are all mailed within 2 weeks of your donation.
+Yes, for financial donations of $20 or more.
+Tax receipts are processed and mailed or emailed within 1-2 weeks of your donation.
 Call 416-915-5671, ext 232 or email email@example.com for further information.